Expectation-maximization for structure determination directly from cryo-EM micrographs: Measurement formation model

 We further assume that the micrograph is discretized on a Cartesian grid, the particle projections are centered on the grid, and each projection is of size~$L \times L$ pixels; the projection size,~$L$, is assumed to be known.
 We denote the indices on the grid by~$\vec{\ell} = (\ell_x,\ell_y) \in \mathbb{Z}^2$.
 Thus, our micrograph model~\mbox{$\mathcal{I} \in \mathbb{R}^{N \times N}$} reads

 The goal is to estimate~$f$ from several micrographs while the rotations, translations, and the number of projections are unknown.
-Importantly, it is possible to reconstruct the target volume only up to a 3-D rotation, a 3-D translation, and a reflection.
+Importantly, it is possible to reconstruct the target volume only up to a 3-D rotation, translation, and reflection.
 Similar mathematical models were thoroughly studied in previous works for one- and two-dimensional setups~\cite{bendory2019multi, lan2020multi, marshall2020image, bendory2023multi, kreymer2022two, shalit2022generalized, kreymer2022approximate}.
-Fig.~\ref{fig:example_micrographs} presents an example of a noisy micrograph~$\mathcal{I}$ at different SNRs, where
+Figure~\ref{fig:example_micrographs} presents an example of a noisy micrograph~$\mathcal{I}$ at different SNRs, where

 where~$\lVert \cdot \rVert_{\text F}$ is the Frobenius norm.
-Section~\ref{sec:conclusions} discusses how to include additional aspects of the cryo-EM reconstruction problem in the proposed technique, such as the effect of the contrast transfer function (CTF)~\cite{erickson1971measurement}, colored noise, and non-uniform distribution of the rotations of the particles over~$SO(3)$.
+Section~\ref{sec:conclusions} discusses how to include additional aspects of the cryo-EM reconstruction problem in the proposed technique, such as the effect of the contrast transfer function (CTF)~\cite{erickson1971measurement}, colored noise, and non-uniform distribution of the rotations of the particles over~$\SO(3)$.

 Following previous works~\cite{marshall2020image, bendory2023multi}, we also assume that each translation is separated by at least a full projection length,~$L$, from its neighbors, in both the horizontal and vertical axes.
 Explicitly,